AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Proposed strategy

 Migrating Bonsai to be used in the Allen Brain Observatory pipelines will be a multi-component process that should be tackled in distinct phases.
 This will allow us to avoid accelerated integration timelines and an efficient development.
 Importantly, our system should be backward compatible: Hardware and software should be functional with both camstim and bonsai-based system.
+Based our our pilot, we outline below the required developments and organized them into rationalized deployment phases.

 #### **Phase 0 :** Bonsai pilot + Report + Build plan
 The purpose and content of this report.

 #### **Phase 1 :** Single rig integration
-  - Work out the need of running Bonsai during one session.
+The goal of this phase is to develop all component required to running Bonsai during one session.
   - Saving data.
+We will determine output file formats in agreement with key stakeholders.
   - Add the ability to start a Bonsai stimulus session from the WSE
   - Add messaging from Bonsai so it can return status to the WSE
     - Ready, displaying stimulus, stimulus completed (with completion codes)